J Church Transfer Improvements

 Expanding Subway Capacity

 As traffic congestion returns, the SFMTA is working to protect San Franciscans who continue to rely on Muni to get to work and essential appointments during this pandemic.
 If just a fraction of the people riding transit before the crisis begin driving alone, traffic congestion will be so severe that it could paralyze the city’s economic recovery.
 Without action, transit-dependent San Franciscans will bear the costs of traffic congestion, like an increased risk of exposure to COVID-19 on slower, more crowded buses and trains.
-The J Church, which was suspended along with all other Muni Metro lines in March, returned on August 22nd (currently as a bus substitution).
-Once we are able to put Metro rail back in service it will free up buses currently in use for the L, M, N and T to serve additional routes and improve frequencies systemwide.
+Putting Metro rail back in service will free up buses currently in use for the L, M, N and T to serve additional routes and improve frequencies systemwide.
+The J Church, which was suspended along with all other Muni Metro lines in March, returned on December 19, 2020 (as a surface-only route).

-(1) a new temporary accessible platform will be added to the boarding island on Church Street south of Duboce Avenue next to Safeway
+(1) a new temporary accessible platform was added to the boarding island on Church Street south of Duboce Avenue next to Safeway

-(2) a new temporary boarding zone and accessible platform will be added on Church Street south of Market to serve as an outbound stop (replacing the stop north of Market Street, which is not wheelchair-accessible)
+(2) a new temporary boarding zone and accessible platform were added on Church Street south of Market to serve as an outbound stop (replacing the stop north of Market Street, which is not wheelchair-accessible)

-The SFMTA may adjust the precise configuration in this area over time based on detailed design and engineering to enhance accessibility and transit efficiency .
-Turn restrictions may be implemented in some locations.
-Commercial loading and access to private driveways on Church between Market and 15th streets will be maintained.
+The SFMTA may adjust the precise configuration in this area over time based on detailed design and engineering to enhance accessibility and transit efficiency.
+The closure of the northbound travel lane on Church Street between 15th and Market streets is currently a part of the citywide Shared Spaces program and is not a part of this temporary transfer project.

 Community Meeting and Public Comment